smravec/TrueBalance/README.md

-# TrueBalance - AI VAT Write-offs
+# TrueBalance - AI VAT Write-Offs

 Instantly see if your expenses are VAT-deductible with agentic AI